wenjinnn/config/README.md

 * add hibernate button for powermenu, need to setup swap to make it work.
 * use [swaylock-effects](https://github.com/jirutka/swaylock-effects) instead of lockscreen.js (more security, see this [issue](https://github.com/Aylur/dotfiles/issues/72))
 * add a clipboard menu depends on [cliphist](https://github.com/sentriz/cliphist)
+* ocr for screenshot powerd by [tesseract](https://github.com/tesseract-ocr/tesseract)
 * some bug fix for chinese font and [more](https://github.com/Aylur/dotfiles/issues/122)
+* removed favorites application on Applauncher and display all applications by default

 # Must have

 Almost as same as Aylur/dotfiles from this [commit](https://github.com/Aylur/dotfiles/tree/a66f3422a53bf65343c0f8f936ae33200a145c93) with these additional pkg:

 * cliphist
+* tesseract
 * jq

 # Installation